Tønsberg–Eidsfoss Line: Planning

-In a common meeting between the municipal council and the chamber of commerce in Trønsberg on 16 April 1894, there was large support for a railway to Eidsfoss.
+In a common meeting between the municipal council and the chamber of commerce in Tønsberg on 16 April 1894, there was large support for a railway to Eidsfoss.
 They decided to build the railway as cheaply and simply as possible.
 The municipal council obliged itself to purchase shares worth NOK 400,000 and the sales of the remaining shares started immediately.
 For municipalities through which the line would run, there was varying degree of support, with for instance Ramnes and Fon demanding that the line serve additional hamlets.
 This caused delays, as the committee had to negotiate with various local interests which were trying to purchase diversions and spurs through promises of purchasing additional shares.
 Våle was not willing to buy shares in the railway company, and thus the line was moved in favor of the residents of Ramnes.

 The railway committee sent an application on 29 February 1896 to the government, which was debated by Parliament's Standing Committee on Railways on 14 July.
 It simultaneously considered the application for the construction of the Holmestrand–Vittingfoss Line and approved a grant of NOK 596,000 to TEB.
 The issue was debated in the plenary on 24 July and there the grant was approved, with forty parliamentarians voting against it.
 The Cabinet of State officially granted an operating permit on 4 June 1898, which initially had a duration of thirty years.